 WELCOME TO THE RRAR!
 METHOD OF REASONING FOR THE DIGITAL AGE…

 where you will learn to become a beast of reason.
 The purpose of this course is to teach you the fundamentals of argument evaluation.
 It will also train you to recognize common errors in reasoning and rhetorical tactics that make people vulnerable to the conspiracism, science denialism, fake news, and pseudoscience that pervade the internet.

 This course is based on a simple 4 step method that can be applied to any argument once we’ve reconstructed it into premise-conclusion form (i.e., standard form).
 Once you understand the basic components, there is a worksheet you can use to help systematically evaluate any argument using the RRAR method.

 RRAR stands for the four primary criteria one must apply to systematically evaluate any argument:

 Reliability of the source

 Relative merits of the conclusion compared to alternative policies, technologies, or actions.

 This first unit is meant as a brief introduction to the core method and concepts you’ll encounter in this course.
 Part 1 of the course teaches you how to identify arguments and put them into standard form.
 Part 2 introduces you to the four main evaluative criteria as well as the core concepts of reasoning.
 In Part 3, you’ll develop a deeper understanding of the four evaluative criteria and learn the most common ways people can be fooled by bad or misleading arguments.
-In Part 4, we take a close look at inductive reasoning and learn to systematically evaluate generalization, statistical syllogisms, polls, causal reasoning, analogies, and arguments from ignorance, and other common inductive argument forms.
+In Part 4, we take a close look at inductive reasoning and learn to systematically evaluate generalization, statistical syllogisms, polls, causal reasoning, analogies, arguments from ignorance, and other common inductive argument forms.